Full Fix: Your PC ran into a problem and needs to restart

 - Under the Start-up and Recovery topic left-click on Settings.

-- Under the System failure topic you will need to uncheck the box next to Automatically restart.
+- Under the System failure section you will need to uncheck the box next to Automatically restart.

 - Under the Write debugging information topic, click on the drop-down menu and left-click again on the Complete memory dump option.